coating

 SYSTEM SHEET

-In the case of a DIAFIN® dispersion coating, the thickness of the nickel layer is selected in such a way that the particles (e.g. cBN and diamond) are reliably incorporated homogeneously in the coating.
+In the case of a DIAFIN® dispersion layer, the thickness of the nickel layer is selected so that the particles (e.g. cBN and diamond) are reliably and homogeneously incorporated into the layer.

 The required layer thicknesses are listed in the following table.

-A characteristic value for the properties of the coating is provided by electrolessly deposited nickel (if used) with phosphorus contents between 1 % and up to 13 %, available in three forms:
+A characteristic value for the properties of the coating is provided by chemically deposited nickel (if used) with phosphorus contents between 1 % and up to 13 %, available in three state forms:

-Low phosphorous content – 2 % to 5 % / high deposition hardness / low corrosion resistance
+> Low phosphorus content – 2 % to 5 % / high deposition hardness / lower corrosion resistance

-Medium phosphorous content – 5 % to 10 % / medium deposition hardness / high corrosion resistance
+> Medium phosphorus content – 5 % to 10 % / medium deposition hardness / higher corrosion resistance

-10 % to 13 % / low deposition hardness / high corrosion resistance
+> High phosphorus content – 10 % to 13 % / lower deposition hardness / high corrosion resistance

 PRODUCT